Don Doe

-Donald Doe is an American artist born in Ohio.
-He went to the Cleveland Institute of Art, and received his Masters in Fine Arts in Sculpture from Yale University School of Art.
+Donald Doe (born 1963) is an American artist born in Ohio.
+He went to the Cleveland Institute of Art, and received his Master of Fine Arts in Sculpture from Yale University School of Art.

 Some of his peers included artists, Lisa Yuskavage, Richard Philips, Sean Landers, and John Currin.
 To further his abilities to work with sculpture Doe worked as an Assistant Process Engineer at Tallix Art Foundry in Beacon, New York.
 He worked here for two and a half years, and met his future wife there.
 After receiving a grant from the Pollock-Krasner Foundation in 1991, Doe moved to Brooklyn's rich artistic culture.

 He has worked as an illustrator for The New Yorker as well as other journals.
 He has also held art professor positions teaching sculpture, 3d design, and rendering at St. John's University and the New York School of Interior Design.
 Pieces of his work are owned by the Museum of Modern Art, the Art Institute of Chicago, Cornell University, among others.